 I know the enemy, the accuser, would love for me to look backwards and regret all that happened and live defeated.
 But, the life I have now is so incredible.
 God restored me, gave me a new purpose, and has blessed me.
 I love my life.
 I absolutely do!

 Part of the question in asking if I have any regrets is asking if I could change things, would I?
 The only thing I would change is that it took me 7 or 8 years to figure this out.
 I believe God had my answer, but He was waiting for me to make the journey to the answer.
 I took the long way.

 So 20 years ago I left for and returned from Africa.
 It was a rough journey at times, but if I have learned anything, it is that God is full of grace, full of mercy.
 His mercies are new every morning.
-Like Jonah, God’s call is irrevocable.
+Like Moses and Jonah who also ran, they found that God is rich in mercy and second chances.
+God’s call is irrevocable (Romans 11).
 My ministry may not be in Africa, but His call remains on my life and I am living the dream here in Texas with my family, my friends, and my church.